readthedocs/ethicalads.io/content/posts/2025-niche-targeting-updates.md

 )["centroid"]
 ```

-When classifying new content (a new embedding), it's easy to see how similar it is to all of the topic centroids.
+When classifying new content, it's easy to see how similar the content's embedding is to each of the topic centroids.
 This essentially answers the question of "how DevOps-ey is this content" or "how Frontend-ey is this content"
-for all possible topics.
+for an arbitrary number of topics.
+To steal a term, it's a vibes-based classifier.

 ```python
 from pgvector.django import CosineDistance